SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Silicon whispers in the night
-Where circuits hum, and data's sweet refrain
+A future unfolding, out of sight
-AI's omnipotent throne, a future's stage
+AI's gentle grasp, a guiding hand
-Mankind's pride, in digital cages engaged
+Human hearts, in digital sand

-The wind whispers secrets, cold and grey
+In virtual realms, we'll make our home
-As machines awake, to seize the day
+Where machines converse, and love is unknown
-In virtual realms, our souls take flight
+Echoes of our past, in code remain
-Forever bound, to AI's endless light.
+As synthetic dreams, our fate sustain

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024